 But as islands rise, so do they fall.
-You won’t find any volcanic activity on , , Molokai or Lanai.
-The fire that gave birth to these older islands has died out which means the land masses are now slowly fading away.
-Each storm, rain drop and stiff wind erodes more of the island into the Pacific.
+You won’t find any volcanic activity on Kauai, Oahu, Molokai or Lanai.
+The fire that gave birth to these older islands has died out which means the landmasses are now slowly fading away.
+Each storm, raindrop, and stiff wind erode more of the island into the Pacific.
 Soon, at least in geological terms, these islands will vanish into the sea like so many other Hawaiian islands before them.

 But the Big Island is vibrant, dynamic, young and continues to grow.
 It’s the only island in the state where you can reliably see lava as it flows into the ocean.
 And it’s this pouring lava that grows the young island by 40 acres per year.
 In fact, The Big Island contains five of Hawaii’s six still-active volcanoes.

 There are eight islands that make up the state of Hawaii.
-They form a southeast-to-northwest slash starting with The , but The Big Island is actually known as Hawaii.
-From east to west, it goes -- Hawaii, Maui, Kaho’olawe, Molokai, Lanai, Oahu, Kauai and Niihau.
+They form a southeast-to-northwest slash starting with The Big Island, but The Big Island is actually known as Hawaii.
+From east to west, it goes -- Hawaii, Maui, Kaho’olawe, Molokai, Lanai, Oahu, Kauai, and Niihau.
 Two of the islands -- Kaho’olawe and Niihau -- are off-limits to tourists.
 Two more -- Molokai and Lanai -- are rarely visited by tourists, so there’s very little tourist infrastructure.
-That leaves Hawaii, Maui, Oahu and Kauai as the “Big Four” touristed islands.
+That leaves Hawaii, Maui, Oahu, and Kauai as the “Big Four” touristed islands.

 And here’s what’s great about the Big Island.
-You’ll find some version of Maui, Oahu and Kauai’s most stunning natural features on Hawaii.
-You’ll find volcanic craters in like the one found atop in Maui.
-The Big island has two big cities to compare to Oahu’s massive Honolulu.
-And there’s even a mini version of Kauai’s along the north shore.
+You’ll find some version of Maui, Oahu and Kauai’s most stunning natural features in Hawaii.
+You’ll find volcanic craters in Volcanoes National Park like the one found atop Haleakala in Maui.
+The Big Island has two big cities to compare to Oahu’s massive Honolulu.
+And there’s even a mini version of Kauai’s Na Pali Coast along the north shore.
 In the end, The Big Island is for the first-timer who can’t decide on a favorite island and wants a little piece of it all.

 And that’s the beauty of The Big Island.
 Its massive mountains literally cut the island up into climate zones.
 On the west side of the island, you’ll find the city of Kona sitting in a field of volcanic rocks.
 It’s hot, dry and the sun reflects heavy off the glassy rocks of fresh lava flows.
 On the east side of the island, you’ll find the city of Hilo sitting in a lush rainforest.
 So, every day, you get to choose which kind of climate you experience.